Preparing vendor and business unit databases

 In the explanations that follow, we will consider only vendor detection, as the situation is completely identical in the case of business units.

 The unique key of a record must determine the unique combination of parameters which are used for vendor detection.
 Very often, an external information system will consider a vendor record to be unique relying on more parameters than are specified in the invoice and/or are used for vendor detection.

 For example, an external information system may expect to receive an MCN_USD identifier if the vendor My Company Name Ltd. issues an invoice in US dollars, or it may expect an MCN_EUR identifier if the same company issued an invoice in euros.
 Even though the currency is stated in the invoice (and the occasion when the MCN_USD should be returned can be distinguished from the occasion when the MCN_EUR identifier should be returned), currency is not used for vendor detection.

 Therefore, the vendor detection mechanism cannot decide between MCN_USD and MCN_EUR.

 In cases like this, create an MCN identifier, which will correspond to both MCN_USD and MCN_EUR and which will be returned when the vendor is detected.
 Next, you can create a rule in the Document Definition that will choose between MCN_USD and MCN_EUR depending on the currency of the given invoice.

-To generalize, the unique identifier of a vendor record should have a unique set of parameters that are used for vendor detection, such as company name, company address, taxation IDs (VATID, NationalVATID), and international bank account number (IBAN).
-(See Columns in the Vendors data set) Only then will the vendor detection mechanism be able to select the right vendor record for an invoice.
+To generalize, the unique identifier of a vendor record should have a unique set of parameters that are used for vendor detection, such as company name, company address, tax IDs (VATID, NationalVATID), and IBAN (see Vendors data set).
+Only then will the vendor detection mechanism be able to select the right vendor record for an invoice.

 Note: Next, the program can capture additional fields and use rules in the Document Definition to fine-tune the result to obtain the required value.